mvw/hackerrank/ProjectEuler/Project Euler #019 Counting Sundays/README.md

   DY + day_m(M, LeapYear) + Days.
 ```

-Comparing the above with Gauss formula for (Y, 1, 1)
+Comparing the above with Gauss formula for the weekday of (Y, 1, 1)

 w = (1 + 5 (A-1) mod 4 + 4 ( (A-1) mod 100) + 6 ( (A-1) mod 400)) mod 7